Yanndd1/rewheel/Readme.md

 ## Disclaimer
 - Firmware dumping process hasn't yet been tried for the GT.
 Since it uses an STM32F4, a different exploit needs to be written.
 - This project is not affiliated with or endorsed by Future Motion.
-Proceed at your own risk.
+Proceed at your own risk - this will void your warranty.

 ## Contributing
 If you're able to dump the firmware from a Onewheel that you own, you can use Ghidra to dive into the assembly and even live debug against a working Pint, Pint X, or XR.
 This can aid in finding more patches for the firmware.